-Why Sketching Matters
+Why Drawing by Hand Matters

 Given that I eventually end up in Adobe Illustrator, you might be wondering why I don’t just start there in the first place.